pqrkchqps/diehard-dot-fund-school/beginner/joining_a_group.md

 # Joining your first Loomio group

-If you don't know anything about Loomio, check out [overview](overview.md) first.
+If you're not sure what Loomio is, check out [overview](overview.md) first.

 If you've just been invited to a group and want to know things you can do to help it be a sucessful and nice place to be.
 Follow the tips below.